-The Chair of the Supervisory Committee will summarize the Committee's recommendations and within one week of the Specific Aims' deposition will provide the student with approval and/or instructions, comments and advice.
+The Chair of the Supervisory Committee will summarize the Committee within one week of the Specific Aimvill'provided the student with Capproval and/or instructions, comments and advice.
 Students are required to receive the approval before proceeding to prepare the full written proposal.